What is the issue?

 The Sex Discrimination Act 1984 (Cth) enacted federal protections against discrimination on grounds of intersex status for the first time.
 In doing so, an exclusion was created in relation to sport, but no exclusion was created relevant to religious freedoms in educational settings.
 The evidence available at that time, and during the course of the 2018 inquiry into religious freedoms, is that religious institutions do not seek to discriminate against people born with variations of sex characteristics because of those variations (Ruddock, et al. 2018; IHRA 2018).
 However, it is also the case that some LGBT and some religious bodies have no institutional memory of historical approaches to the inclusion of intersex people, and have instead reinterpreted the meaning of intersex people to them in the context of LGBT issues.
 Social polarisation on those issues therefore create new risks to intersex people, including in any enactment of legislation proposing a positive right to religious freedoms, where there is no clear understanding by schools about the nature and history of intersex traits.

-South Australia which unfortunately permits religious exemptions on the innate biological ground of intersex status in section 34 (3) of the Equal Opportunity Act 1984 (SA), as amended in 2016.
+South Australia unfortunately permits religious exemptions on the innate biological ground of intersex status in section 34 (3) of the Equal Opportunity Act 1984 (SA), as amended in 2016.
 The religious freedoms inquiry does not support this practice (Ruddock, et al. 2018).

 - Read our briefing paper on intersex inclusion in sport